Sighyu/ReuploaderToolForFriends/README.md

 # Reuploader tool for Friends!
 VRChat will prob figure out a way to detect this and ban bad peeps so use at own risk.

 # Methods of uploading
 ## 1. Manual Upload
+Manual is broken to lazy to fix hf xD

 Manual method either takes file path location or url location eg friend sends vrca over discord or sends direct api link to file

 ## 2. Ripper.store API